-This lesson is divided into two sections, letting go of what no longer serves us and cultivating gratitude.
 To heal we need space, both mentally and physically.
 Think of a crowded room, you can’t redecorate or enjoy the full space if there is no room to move.
 The first step to clearing space is to start unlearning things that stop us from following our dreams.
-Clarity also allows to practice gratitude because we have more space to focus on what we love and need.
+Clarity also allows to practice self-care because we have more space to focus on what we love and need.